ricardozanini/camel-rest-mock-service/README.md

 # Camel Rest Mock Service

-Camel Rest Service using Tomcat embeded server within Spring Boot (based on FIS 2.0 by Red Hat) to mock real services to be used on load tests scenarios.
+A Camel Rest Service using Tomcat embedded server within Spring Boot (based on FIS 2.0 by Red Hat) to mock real services to be used on load tests scenarios.

 ## Maven configuration

-[Red Hat repository](https://access.redhat.com/documentation/en-us/red_hat_jboss_fuse/6.3/html/fuse_integration_services_2.0_for_openshift/get-started-dev#get-started-configure-maven) **must** be set to run this installation.
+[Red Hat repository](https://access.redhat.com/documentation/en-us/red_hat_jboss_fuse/6.3/html/fuse_integration_services_2.0_for_openshift/get-started-dev#get-started-configure-maven) **must** be set on target machine to run this service.

 ## Lab Architecture

 For this lab, the load tests were performed on a RHEL 7.4 virtual machine with 6GB of RAM and 2 vcores.

 There's a Apache Web Server 2.4 acting as a proxy to by pass the HTTP requests to the Camel route exposed as a REST service.
-The route was created in a Spring Boot within a Tomcat embeded.
+The route was created in a Spring Boot application with Tomcat embedded.
 The diagram bellow illustrates this architecture.

 ```
 +-----------+                  +------------------------+